szweibel/DHRIFT-Workshops/creating-simulations.md

 ## Creating Our Method

 Next, let's create a __method__ that allows us to roll our die object.
 Because methods are a part of a class, make sure you are indenting the method so that it is _within_ our overall `Die` class, in the same cell.
-Next, let's create a __method__ that allows us to roll our die object.
-Because methods are a part of a class, make sure you are indenting the method so that it is _within_ our overall `Die` class, in the same cell.

 ```python
     # create a 'roll' method to return a random # between 1-6